NCAR/micm/docs/source/getting_started.rst

 - OpenMP
   - On macOS, you either need to configure cmake to use gcc which ships with OpenMP (either ``CXX=g++ cmake -DENABLE_OPENMP=ON ..`` or ``cmake -DCMAKE_CXX_COMPILER=g++ -DENABLE_OPENMP=ON ..``)

+For more ways to build and install micm, see :ref:`Installation and usage`.
+If you would like instructions for building the docs, see :ref:`Contributing`.

 Docker Container
 ----------------